Quandela/Perceval/docs/source/states.rst

 and a mapping will be generated according to the ``FockBasis`` object.
 The easiest way to generate Density matrices remains to give any other quantum state class instance to the method ``from_svd()``.

-Many of the above methods extends to Density Matrices, such as sample and measure.
+Many of the above methods extends to Density Matrices, such as ``sample`` and ``measure``.
 This class is also suited for non unitary evolution of the state.
-For example, the ``apply_loss`` method is already build-in to simulate photon loss in several modes.
+For example, the ``apply_loss`` method is already build-in to simulate the probabilistic loss of photons.
+It is also handled by the simulator for unitary evolutions with the method ``evolve_density_matrix``.

-The ``pdisplay()`` function also allows to easily see the cohérence of your state by highlighting the non diagonal coefficients.
+The ``pdisplay()`` function also allows to easily see the coherence of your state by highlighting the non diagonal coefficients.